Vvslaxman/rag-norag/README.md

 ## Contributing

 Contributions are welcome!
-Please fork the repository, create a feature branch, commit your changes, and submit a pull request.
+Please fork the repository, create a feature branch, commit your changes, and submit a pull request!

 ## Acknowledgements